 Commander Stone was replaced in command by Commander James Saumarez.
 This Guernsey-born officer had been First Lieutenant aboard Vice-Admiral Sir Hyde Parker's flagship HMS Fortitude (74) at the Battle of Dogger Bank on 5th August 1781 (see here http://www.kenthistoryforum.co.uk/index.php?topic=15170

 ).
 He had been wounded in action but had impressed Hyde Parker with his performance and courage under fire sufficiently for the Vice-Admiral to offer him a command of his own.
+When HMS Fortitude's captain had been badly wounded and taken below to the Surgeon, Saumarez had taken command of the ship, despite his own injuries.
 On Thursday 23rd August 1781, Saumarez was ordered to go to Sheerness and take upon himself the appointment of Master and Commander in His Majesty's Ship Tisiphone.
 Saumarez was to go on to become one of our country's most famous sailors, gain a peerage and rise to the rank of Admiral.
 In the meantime, Saumarez was ordered to take HMS Tisiphone and join a squadron of the Channel Fleet, commanded by Rear-Admiral Richard Kempenfelt, flying his command flag in HMS Victory (100).
+Before he was willing to take the ship to sea however, he felt that she was insufficiently ballasted.
+The Tisiphone Class carried their guns higher than a sloop-of-war of a similar size.
+The ships did not have a gundeck as such, as fireships they had a firedeck instead and their guns were carried on a spar deck above the firedeck.
+This made them more top-heavy and Saumarez felt that the ship should carry more ballast.
+He requested that HMS Tisiphone be given an extra 15 tons of iron ballast.
+Eventually, he got his way and the ship left Sheerness to join her squadron.

 In December 1781, Kempenfelt's squadron was detached from the Channel Fleet and ordered to find and destroy a French convoy thought to be taking thousands of troops and their equipment to join a fleet under the Compte de Grasse in the Caribbean.
 De Grasse had already brought about the disaster which befell the British at Yorktown when he had prevented the Royal Navy from securing Chesapeake Bay.
 This in turn forced the surrender of General the Lord Cornwallis at Yorktown which rendered the British position in North America untenable. de Grasse was planning to turn his attentions to British possessions in the Caribbean with the intentions of driving the British from their possessions there.